 6. Face Frame Hinges

 Face frame hinges are used in face frame cabinets.
-These cabinets has a slight frame going around the opening of the cabinet.
+These cabinets have a slight frame going around the opening of the cabinet.
 Face frame hinge which will attach on one side to the door and the other side on the face frame.
-This hinge is a type of hidden hinge which is not visible from the outside of cabinet.
+This hinge is a type of hidden hinge which is not visible from the outside of the cabinet.

 7. Flush Hinges

 They are somewhat similar to butt hinges but these are attached to the inside of the kitchen cabinets.
-The specialty of this hinge is that when door is closed the small part of the hinge closes into the large part, making it look like one full piece.
+The specialty of this hinge is that when the door is closed the small part of the hinge closes into the large part, making it look like one full piece.

 8. Overlay Hinges

 Now a days these hinges are most commonly used.
 Overlay refers to how the door gets closed up with the cabinet frame.
 The door is installed in front of the face of the cabinet so that they are attached to the inside of the cabinet frame and the face of the door sits on the frame.

 There two kinds of overlay hinges- partial overlay hinges and the full overlay hinges.
 Partial overlay leaves a small gap between the doors, which lets you see some of the face frames behind them.
 A full overlay hinge is what you’ll need for cabinet doors that cover the full face of the cabinet.

 Kind of a decorative hinge. it has a two-part narrow side and wider side.
 The wider side is attached to the inner part of the cabinet while the narrow part is attached outside for decor purposes.